AdrianTJ/BayesianOptim_BASS/Sesiones_Alfredo/Preguntas Capitulo 1.md

 * Donde incluir el teorema de extension de Kolmogorov?

 * Si estan bien los indices de $p_{n,k}^{(k)}$?
 Me suenan medio raros viendolos asi.

+* Need to check the indices of the proof of chapman kolmogorov.
+Need to be in terms of $n+m$ not in terms of $m, m-r$.